 Hospice of Southern Illinois makes headway to help protect against and combat the COVID-19 virus.
-To date, over 80% of employees have been immunized!
+To date, our staff is fully immunized!
 Thank you to the local health departments and healthcare workers who’ve worked tirelessly to distribute vaccinations for a safer tomorrow.
 We are proud to be part of the solution.

 Hospice of Southern Illinois’ employees have begun receiving the COVID-19 vaccine.
 We are committed to our patients, families, healthcare facilities and community’s safety.
 Our healthcare team is educated on the importance and role of the COVID-19 vaccine.
 Our caregivers play a critical role in caring for individuals at the end of their lives.
 We continue to do so, through the Pandemic, as we have for the past 40 years.
 Our protocols align with the CDC guidelines so we can continue protecting others and following our mission, to enhance the quality of life for individuals and their loved ones touched by a terminal illness.